maynardcjm/Senior-Reseach-Code-/README.md

 Explanation of Code Files <br>
 The cookie data was saved in various files and formats due to the complexity of the data collection.
 This led to a few different methods for analyzing the data files.
-<br>For the fileReader.py all the data was combined into one file manually then processed (this did not seem the most efficient).
+<br>fileReader.py all the data was combined into one file manually then processed (this did not seem the most efficient).<br>

-<br>Data_manipulation.py was an attempt at processing the data better.
+Data_manipulation.py was an attempt at processing the data better.
+This code required the data to be manually combined into the 5 groups for processing. (getting better I think) <br>
+Data_manipulation_V2.py was designed to process each file individually.

+<br>Data Being Processed<br>
+One of the codes' main properties is converting the Unix timestamps data of cookie attributes into human readable time.
+The calculation of whether the cookies were persistent or not was also calculated.
+Persistent cookies are cookies which last longer than the browsing session.
+The persistency of a cookie is determined by the expires attribute.
+If the expires attribute is set to a time in the future than the cookie is persistent.
+If the cookie was a persitent cookie, then the lifetime of the cookie was also calculated by the difference of (expired time - creation time).

+<br>NOTE: The research and development of this code is far from complete.